 Our first stop after seeing the penguins was Spookfountain for wine tasting and lunch.

 To wrap up the day we stopped at Bientang’s Cave is one of the most unique wine bars ever —literally built into a natural cave right on the ocean’s edge.
-The restaurant is set into a coastal cave carved into the cliffs of Hermanus.
-Ocean right below you: Waves crash just meters away—sometimes you’ll feel the sea spray.
-Whale watching hotspot: During season (June–Nov), you can often spot whales 🐳
+The restaurant is set into a coastal cave carved into the cliffs of Hermanus with the ocean right below and waves crashing just meters away.
+This is a whale watching hotspot during season (June–Nov) 🐳